 A great way to begin the second day is take yet another leisurely stroll along the main lane of Niederdorfstrasse to its end at Ramistrasse, catching a few more sights you might not have had time for the first time around.
 This busy pedestrian path is endlessly fascinating any time but in the morning has a serene mood since most of the shops do not open until 10:00 a.m.
 It is such a special street you will find it worthy of repeat visits throughout your stay in Zurich, rain or shine.
-This area is very easy to explore on your own.
+This area is very easy to explore on your own, but if you feel a need for additional historical insights about the Old Town there is an organized 2-hour walking tour leaving from the tourist information office in the main train station at 3:00pm daily, and also 11:00am Thursday-Sunday in the summer.